- LinkedIn is not a question of whether to advertise, but how, for professional audiences

 Setting up your Company Page

 To get started using LinkedIn advertising, you’ll need to set your account up properly as a Company Page.
-Use this guide from the LinkedIn help center to do that.
+Luckily LinkedIn help centre created a handy guide to help you do just that.
 Hover over ‘Interests’ on your homepage and select ‘Companies’.

 There are some basic rules to remember, like you need to have a personal profile your correct name and e-mail, to be a current employee of your company and have that listed on your profile.